This article may contain links from our affiliate partners. Please read how we make money!

 Which nonstick coating is most durable?

-Ceramic nonstick coatings are some of the most durable and toxic-free options on the market.
-A ceramic coating can withstand high-temperature levels, which is why it’s perhaps the best nonstick pan material.
+Ceramic coatings are some of the most durable and toxic-free options on the market.
+A ceramic coating can withstand high-temperature levels, which is why it’s perhaps the best nonstick skillet material.

 How long does a nonstick coating typically last?